GuignardLab/sc3D/README.md

 # sc3D

-sc3D is a Python library to handle 3D spatial transcriptomic datasets.
+__sc3D__ is a Python library to handle 3D spatial transcriptomic datasets.

-You can find it on the GuignardLab GitHub page: [GuignardLab/sc3D](https://github.com/GuignardLab/sc3D).
+You can find it on the Guignard Lab GitHub page: [GuignardLab/sc3D](https://github.com/GuignardLab/sc3D).
 In there you will be able to find jupyter notebooks giving examples about how to use the datasets.

 This code was developed in the context of the following study:

 **Spatial transcriptomic maps of whole mouse embryos reveal principles of neural tube patterning.** *Abhishek Sampath Kumar, Luyi Tian, Adriano Bolondi et al.*

-The whole code is based on the [anndata](https://anndata.readthedocs.io/en/latest/) and [Scanpy](https://scanpy.readthedocs.io/en/stable/) libraries and allows to read, register arrays and compute 3D differential expression.
+The __sc3D__ code is based on the [anndata](https://anndata.readthedocs.io/en/latest/) and [Scanpy](https://scanpy.readthedocs.io/en/stable/) libraries and allows to read, register arrays and compute 3D differential expression.

 The dataset necessary to run the tests and look at the results can be downloaded [there](https://cellxgene.cziscience.com/collections/d74b6979-efba-47cd-990a-9d80ccf29055/private) (it is under the name `mouse_embryo_E8.5_merged_data`).